-His research has two major focuses.
-The first examines the intersections of legal theory, theology and popular culture and has been the subject of a number of published articles and book chapters.
-He is currently completing a book manuscript for Edinburgh University Press, with the working title A Theological Jurisprudence of Popular Cinema: Superheroes, Science Fictions and Fantasies of Modern Law.His second research focus is on theories of the corporation and he is currently examining the history of the corporation from the perspective of political theology.
+Dr Tim Peters is a critical and cultural legal scholar based in the School of Law and Criminology.
+His research is interdisciplinary and has two major focuses.
+The first examines the intersections of legal theory, theology and popular culture and has been the subject of a number of published articles and book chapters, including the forthcoming monograph from Edinburgh University Press, A Theological Jurisprudence of Popular Cinema: Superheros, Science Fictions and Fantasies of Modern Law.His second research focus is on critical theories and genealogies of the corporation from the perspective of political and economic theology.

 He has experience supervising honours and PhD students in corporate law, banking & finance law, cultural legal studies, legal theory, law and theology.